IGIAG/igiagbin/README.md

 ## Requirements
 - Cloudflare Turnstile
-- RavenDB Database ( as of now it needs to be unauthentica
+- RavenDB Database ( as of now it needs to be unauthenticated, it will be fixed in a future update )